Maxime Lestienne: 2022 season

+2023 season

 On 24 February 2023 during the 1st matchday fixture of the 2023 Singapore Premier League season, he racked up a hat-trick of assists against Tanjong Pagar United in which the Sailors came out victorious in a 3–1 win.
 On 1 July 2023, he made his 50th appearances for the Sailors with 31 goals and 41 assists in total.
 On 7 July 2023, Lestienne scored his first club hat-trick in 4–1 victory against Young Lions.
 On 4 August 2023, Lestienne scored his second hat-trick of the season against Tampines Rovers.
 It was his fastest career hat-trick in 25 minute.
 With the conclusion of the league, Lestienne went on to have exceptional performances throughout the season scoring 25 goals and providing 21 assists in 24 appearances.
 On 4 October 2023, Lestienne converted a penalty for his side in the 2023–24 AFC Champions League group stage match against Hong Kong club, Kitchee in a 2–1 away win.
 On 9 December 2023, he scored in the 2023 Singapore Cup Final which ended up with a victorious 3–1 win against defending champions, Hougang United where he won the cup.
 Lestienne's performance in the 2023 season rewarded him with the 'Player of the Year' award, 'Top Scorer' award and being named in the league 'Team of the Year'.
 He managed to grab a total of 26 goals and providing 29 assists in 35 appearances in 2023.
 On 15 December 2023, Lion City Sailors announced that Lestienne had signed a two-year contract extension until 2025.